raghavmallampalli/dotfiles/README.md

 These scripts are largely inspired by https://github.com/rsnk96/Ubuntu-Setup-Scripts.
 Some of the code is taken directly from there.
 For a list of useful commands and tips, check out [help](Help.md)

+I like to see icons on my terminal.
+Make sure to install and use a NerdFont for your terminal emulator if you want the icons to show up.
+I use [FircaCode](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.4.0/FiraCode.zip)

 ## Testing on a docker
 If you want to test this setup on a docker, a sample dockerfile is provided.